-Our students did identify with the story of the (girl and boy) stork characters and their travels (most children had visited several of the countries), with the map and with the "passport" like activity record card (refugee children and parents prize official documents and records).
-German everyday vocabulary, introductory technical vocabulary (particularly concrete nouns) and the German making things together culture (Mach mit) are well explored in these activities.
-We primarily used these activities (supplemented with others) with younger (ages 3-13) children at the refugee center in an afterschool science club like setting.
+Our students did identify with the story of the (girl and boy) stork characters and their travels (most students had visited several of these countries), with the map (Fig. 5) and with the "passport"-like activity record card (refugee children and parents prize official documents and records).
+The German everyday vocabulary, introductory technical vocabulary (particularly concrete nouns), and the German making things together culture (mach mit) were well explored in these activities.
+We primarily used these activities (supplemented with others) with younger (ages 3 to 13) children at the refugee center in the afterschool science club-like setting.

-The Physics for Refugees (Physik für Flüchtlinge) Optics and Electric Circuits Boxes are two independent kits (boxes of apparatus and curricular materials) developed as part of a larger "Patio 13: School for Streetchildren" project during fifteen years of experience with Colombian middle and high school aged homeless street children.
-That Physics for Street Children (Physik für Straßenkinder or PfS) curriculum project has been carried out since 2001 under the supervision of Professorin Dr. Manuela Welzel-Breuer and Dr. Elmar Breuer of University of Education Heidelberg.
-PfS engages Colombian street children who socialize and learn either in the street or in a safe environment called a patio by experiencing and informally exploring physics phenomena while eschewing mathematics.
-That experience is delivered by pre-service Colombian elementary and secondary STEM teachers in Medellin region.
-Welzel-Breuer and Breuer received the 2015 DPG Georg-Kerschensteiner Prize for this and their PfS project [7-11].
+The Optics Box and Electric Circuits Box are two independent kits (boxes of apparatus and curricular materials) originally developed as part of a separate "Patio 13: School for Street Children" project during 15 years of experience with Colombian middle and high school-aged homeless street children.
+Their Physics for Street Children (Physik für Straßenkinder or PfS) curriculum project has been carried out since 2001 under the supervision of Dr. Manuela Welzel-Breuer and Dr. Elmar Breuer of University of Education Heidelberg.
+PfS engages Colombian street children who socialize and learn either in the street or in a safer environment called a "patio" by experiencing and informally exploring physics phenomena while eschewing mathematics.
+PfS activities are delivered by pre-service Colombian elementary and secondary STEM teachers in the Medellin region.
+In 2015